Fudgy Chocolate Zucchini Cookies

 How to squeeze out moisture from your grated zucchini

-If you’ve never baked with zucchini before, here is how I find best to squeeze moisture from my grated zucchini.
+If you’ve never baked with zucchini before, here is my method to best squeeze moisture from my grated zucchini.

 - Measure out grated zucchini.